Abdur-Rahmaan

 Many individual enterprises end up being good for the general community.
 For example:

-We use Google analytics, MS clarity, embed Tweets.
-By using this website you aree to all nasty prying eyes that it may enytail.
+We use Google Analytics, MS Clarity, and embed Tweets.
+By using this website you agree to all the tracking that entails.